 The goal of the final stage is to ensure that change is incorporated into the organizational culture.

 Ultimately, all staff must consider the change as the new status quo.
-Otherwise, there is potential that they revert to old habits.
+Otherwise, there is a potential that they revert to old habits.

 To counteract this, businesses should: